Elements, attributes, and attribute values in HTML are defined

 The attribute in no namespace with no prefix and

-with the literal localname "xml:lang
+with the literal localname "xml:lang" has no

 effect on language processing.